abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 The log (base 10) of the Chernoff upper bound for classification error of the Gaussians, see ch.
 2 of 'Pattern Classification' by Duda, Hart and Stork.
 This is expressed as the log to be able to represent very small errors.
 For observation inputs, this corresponds to Gaussians fitted to the data.
 <br><br/>
 ### `d_gauss`
-Returned in the optimal case (equal priors, no custom outcome values or boundary).
+Returned in the optimal case (equal priors, no custom outcome values or custom boundary).
 Discriminability/sensitivity index d' between the Gaussian distributions.
 For observation inputs, this corresponds to Gaussians fitted to the data.
 <br><br/>
 ### `d_gauss_aprx`
 Returned in the optimal case.
 Approximate d' between the distributions.
 This takes the covariance matrix of each distribution to be equal to the average, and computes the Mahalanobis distance between the distributions using this average covariance matrix.
 This approximation is useful when the distributions have too little overlap to compute d' exactly, or in >3 dimensions.
 For observation inputs, this corresponds to Gaussians fitted to the data.